Ivan-Klikovac/Journey_through_the_Stars/README.md

 # Journey through the Stars
  2D ASCII roguelike in C with ncurses

-vaguely space exploration themed, but I haven't gotten that far yet
+Space exploration themed, still early in development.

-based on the tutorial at https://dev.to/ignaoya/the-c-roguelike-tutorial-part-0-the-setup-1pfo but that tutorial is unfinished so I just picked up where it left off
+Based on the tutorial at https://dev.to/ignaoya/the-c-roguelike-tutorial-part-0-the-setup-1pfo.
+That tutorial is unfinished so I picked up where it left off.

 - primitive procedural generation
 - simple combat system (speed, armor, damage based)
 - logging system
 - inventory system
-- (sorta lazy) pathfinding system
+- pathfinding system
 - dynamic fov
-- saving system (in its infancy)
+- saving system (in progress)
-- more stuff to be added
+- more to be added